Zhang Xin: Business

-Later developments

-Within 10 years after Zhang and Shiyi started their company, it was the largest property developer in the country, with Zhang known as "the woman who built Beijing".
+Within 10 years, Soho became China's leading commercial property developer, with Zhang known as "the woman who built Beijing".
 By 2008, the couple was described by The Times as "China's most visible and flamboyant property tycoons."
-In 2011, Zhang began to transition from merely developing and selling properties to buying and leasing space, and branched out of China by acquiring a $600 million stake in New York City's Park Avenue Plaza, followed by participation in a group acquiring a 40 percent stake in the General Motors Building in midtown Manhattan in 2014, for a reported $1.4 billion.
-By that time, Zhang, through SOHO China, was involved in 18 developments in Beijing and 11 in Shanghai.
+In 2011, Zhang began to transition from developing and selling properties to buying and leasing space.

 In 2014, Zhang and her husband launched a $100 million charitable initiative, the SOHO China Scholarships, "to fund disadvantaged Chinese students at top institutions across the globe," including gifts of over $10 million to Yale University, over $15 million to Harvard University, and $10 million to the University of Chicago; the gifts engendered some controversy among critics who felt that the money could have been spent improving schools in China.
 The SOHO China Scholarships support approximately 50 Chinese students pursuing undergraduate degrees at partner universities.
 SOHO China began a transition from a business model of building and selling properties to one of buying and leasing them, with Zhang participating in the February 2015 launch of the SOHO 3Q shared office space sector, leasing shared space to companies in cities in China.

+Zhang established the New York City-based Closer Properties in 2008.
+She began unwinding her operations in China in the mid-2010s, citing high capital costs and low rental yields that had reduced investment returns in the country's real estate sector to "very low" levels.
+Between 2014 and 2021, SOHO China sold more than RMB30 billion (US$4.2 billion) in assets, ranging from office buildings to parking facilities, before Beijing blocked Zhang's proposed sale of the entire company to Blackstone.
+During the same period, Zhang invested in nearly a dozen trophy properties in New York and Boston, including acquiring a $600 million stake in New York City's Park Avenue Plaza, followed by participation in a group acquiring a 40 percent stake in the General Motors Building in midtown Manhattan in 2014 for a reported $1.4 billion, with total investments exceeding US$5 billion.

-Zhang moved to the United States during the COVID-19 pandemic and resigned from SOHO China in September 2022.
+In 2015, Zhang and her husband set up the New York–based family office Seven Valleys (now Closer Group).
+Zhang relocated to the United States during the COVID-19 pandemic and resigned from SOHO China in September 2022.
+In 2021, Xin founded Closer Media, a film production and financing company focusing on the US film industry.